Featured News

 If you have been appointed as the Attorney for another person or a company (“the appointor”), and you wish to execute a dealing on the title […]How electronic settlement saves you money

 During 2016-17, the cost for an electronic settlement is $107.80, or $122.98 if there’s more than one title involved.
-Glenferrie Conveyancing will absorb half of this […]What’s new in 2016-2017?
+Glenferrie Conveyancing will absorb half of this […]Lost Certificate of Title

 In order to settle the sale of your property, you or your mortgagee must provide the original Certificate of Title for the property at settlement.
 Your […]Verification of Identity